quarterback/scent-selector/README.md

 # Fragrance of the Day Randomizer

 ## Overview
 This is a simple web-based fragrance randomizer that helps you select a fragrance based on the **season** and **occasion**.
-It randomly picks a perfume from your personal collection based on the filters you set.
+Right now, it's populated with stuff from my collection, but you could fork this and make it work for yours too.

 ## Features
 - Select **season** (Spring/Summer, Fall/Winter, All Seasons)